 Optimizing space allocation is critical for operational efficiency.
 A digital twin provides the necessary data for informed decision-making:

-- Layout Optimization: Use the accurate 3D model and measurement tools to plan office reconfigurations, warehouse layouts, or equipment placement.
+- Layout Optimization: Use the accurate 3D model and its built-in measurement tools to plan office reconfigurations, warehouse layouts, or equipment placement with confidence, ensuring everything will fit as planned.

-- Renovation and Retrofitting: Provide architects and contractors with precise as-built conditions before a renovation, minimizing on-site surprises and design revisions.
+- Renovation and Retrofitting: Provide architects and contractors with precise as-built conditions before a renovation begins.
+This minimizes on-site surprises and costly design revisions that occur when working from outdated 2D drawings.